Meet GROW's Team

 We’ve spent years leading community-based education, offering translation and interpretation services, and creating safe, accessible spaces for non-native English speakers and those facing systemic barriers.
 What truly sets our team apart is our deep passion for serving low-wealth and underserved communities across Georgia.
 We are committed to this work because these are the communities we call home.

 Guadalupe “Rosie” Harrison is a dedicated advocate and community builder who champions inclusivity, equity, and cultural diversity.
-As the Founder and CEO of GROW Initiative GA, Rosie has transformed the organization into a trusted partner for underserved communities, particularly for non-native English speakers and individuals with disabilities in Coastal Georgia.
+As the founder and executive director of GROW Initiative GA, Rosie has transformed the organization into a trusted partner for underserved communities, particularly for non-native English speakers and individuals with disabilities in Coastal Georgia.
 Deeply influenced by her Mexican heritage and her childhood in Las Vegas, Nevada, Rosie is driven by a commitment to creating positive, lasting change.

 Rosie’s work focuses on building strong partnerships with local organizations, businesses, and government entities to address critical issues like food security, healthcare access, and educational disparities.
 Through GROW Initiative GA’s “full circle” framework, she tackles the root causes of community barriers using data-driven strategies and culturally sensitive programming.
 Her advocacy extends to policy work in education, health, and nutrition, where she promotes equitable, culturally appropriate, and linguistically inclusive resources.